Veera Dheera Sooran: Plot

-A flashback reveals that on the day of Kaali and Kalai's marriage 8 years back, Kaali's best friend Dilip was killed by a police inspector through sheer police brutality after dilip had called him in informal tense.
-Since then-DSP Arunagiri was also present when Dilip was taken into custody in public, and the Inspector is also the son-in-law of an influential MLA.
-Periyavar (then only Ravi) and Kannan, who hope to secure a big mining contract in the region, are told about Dilip by Arunagiri and decide to use the information to blackmail the politician into giving them the mining contract, all the while pretending to be ignorant of Dilip's death in front of Kaali.
-Kaali and Kalai are eventually told about Dilip's fate by Arunagiri, and a devastated Kaali decides to kill the politician.
-With Venkat and a couple of other men, they attack the inspector's house when he is with his family, but Kaali refuses to kill him and instead decides to surrender to Arunagiri.
-At the police station, when the politician speaks of Dilip in a rude manner, Kaali brandishes a hidden locally hand-made gun and shoots him at point-blank range and kills the Inspector too.
-Ravi and Kannan then make an appearance and promise Arunagiri that they will make sure his suspension is brief as long as he keeps quiet about them knowing of Dilip's death beforehand, and Kaali is left untouched.
-Arunagiri is subsequently suspended for a year for preventing the murder of the MLA in his office, and that incident had kept his career stagnant in powerless positions.
-Arunagiri had to literally beg and bribe politicians to be promoted to SP rank, and then wait patiently to come back to Madurai.
+A flashback reveals that on the day of Kaali and Kalai's marriage eight years ago, Kaali's best friend Dilip was killed by a police inspector through sheer police brutality after Dilip had called him in an informal tone.
+Since then, then-DSP Arunagiri was also present when Dilip was taken into custody in public, and the inspector is also the son-in-law of an influential MLA.
+Periyavar (then only Ravi) and Kannan, who hope to secure a big mining contract in the region, are told about Dilip by Arunagiri and decide to use the information to blackmail the politician into giving them the contract, all the while pretending to be ignorant of Dilip's death in front of Kaali.
+Eventually, Arunagiri tells Kaali and Kalai about Dilip's fate, and a devastated Kaali decides to kill the politician.
+With Venkat and a couple of other men, they attack the inspector's house when he is with his family.
+However, Kaali refuses to kill him and instead decides to surrender to Arunagiri.
+At the police station, when the politician rudely speaks of Dilip, Kaali brandishes a hidden locally handmade gun and shoots him, while also killing the inspector.
+Ravi and Kannan then make an appearance and promise Arunagiri that they will ensure his suspension is brief as long as he keeps quiet about them knowing of Dilip's death beforehand, and Kaali is left untouched.
+Arunagiri is subsequently suspended for a year for preventing the murder of the MLA in his office, and that incident has kept his career stagnant in powerless positions.
+Arunagiri had to beg and bribe politicians to be promoted to SP and then wait patiently to return to Madurai.